-- Wednesday, June 30th at 12 PM: Intro to Diversity & Inclusion Concepts
+- Intro to Diversity & Inclusion Concepts

 Lambers Fisher is a licensed marriage and family therapist who will introduce basic concepts and try to get everyone on a similar sheet of music.
 Click here for more information on Lambers.

-- Thursday, July 22nd at 12 PM: Fair Chance Hiring
+- Fair Chance Hiring

 Cindy Villarreal, Kansas Department of Corrections, is an Offender Workforce Development and Employment Retention Specialist and certified trainer, with over 20 years’ experience in the field.
 She graduated from Fort Hays State University with a Bachelor’s in Music Education, and after a time in banking and in early childhood education, found her passion in workforce development.
 As part of the KDOC Reentry team, she prepares justice-involved individuals to become productive and valued employees and responsible citizens.
 She has presented at many levels, including local, regional, and national offender employment conferences, where her workshop was reviewed as being one of the best on the subject due to the practical advice and techniques given towards success in Second Chance and Fair Chance Employment.